About Us

 Daniel Austin DISP Communications Officer, CTO Daniel.Austin@ VERMONT.GOV

-Christina Hewitt DISP Communications Officer Christina.Hewitt@ VERMONT.GOV
+Christina Hewitt DISP Civil Process and Communications Officer Christina.Hewitt@ VERMONT.GOV

 Russell Schauer DISP Communications Officer Russell.A.Schauer@ VERMONT.GOV